NoahDominguesTV/playbox/README.md

-# Rhythmbox
+# Playbox

-Rhythmbox is your one-stop multimedia application, supporting a music library, multiple playlists, internet radio, and more.
+Playbox is your one-stop multimedia application, supporting a music library, multiple playlists, internet radio, and more.

-Rhythmbox is free software, licensed under the GNU GPL.
+Playbox is free software, licensed under the GNU GPL.

 Our IRC channel is `#gnome-rhythmbox` on [Libera Chat](irc.libera.chat).

-You can also post questions about Rhythmbox under the Applications category on [GNOME Discourse](https://discourse.gnome.org/).
+You can also post questions about Playbox under the Applications category on [GNOME Discourse](https://discourse.gnome.org/).

 ## Installation

-Rhythmbox requires the following packages:
+Playbox requires the following packages:

 - A working GNOME platform including glib 2.66, gtk+ 3.16, and libsoup 3
 - meson 0.59 or newer